citrineos/citrineos-core/Server/everest/README.md

 After running `npm run start-everest` (or the Windows alternative), you should see 3 running EVerest containers and the `manager` container should have the appropriate EVerest logs.

+# Running EVerest with Mac Silicon arm64

+If you are using a Mac with an ARM64 (M1/M2) processor, there may be compatibility issues due to architecture differences.
+To run EVerest on Mac Silicon, follow these steps to modify the docker-compose.yml file:

+- Specify the Platform Compatibility: To ensure Docker pulls compatible images, add `platform: linux/amd64` under each service definition.
+This forces Docker to run the containers in an AMD64 emulation mode, compatible with ARM64 hardware.

 ### EVerest UI

 Now that the 3 containers are running in Docker, you should be able to navigate to `[localhost|ip]:1880/ui/` to view